Science Friday’s Second Life: The Voyage Home

-DANIEL PETERSCHMIDT: Ira Flatow, host of Science Friday.
+D PETERSCHMIDT: Ira Flatow, host of Science Friday.

 IRA FLATOW: The idea that you could create a whole new world and put down roots and have a spot where people could come and listen to Science Friday early on, that was crazy.
 I thought that was kind of cool.

-DANIEL PETERSCHMIDT: We basically wanted to throw an awesome Science Friday party in Second Life.
+D PETERSCHMIDT: We basically wanted to throw an awesome Science Friday party in Second Life.
 So one day, Ira announces on the radio that we’d be streaming the show into Second Life.
 Anyone could log in and listen virtually with us.
 The thing is, we had no idea what we were doing.

 We started renting an island.
 Side note, you can rent or buy land in Second Life and kind of do whatever you want with it.
 But besides a couple of trees and a pond, there was nothing on it.
 And no one wants to hangout with you on a barren island.

 LYNN CULLENS: Science Friday was my favorite show.
 And eventually I volunteered to manage and build out the Science Friday island.

 D PETERSCHMIDT: Luckily, Lynn Cullens, a retired mountain lion conservationist and Science Friday superfan heard our call out on the radio and volunteered to be our virtual world architect and guide.
 Do you remember a moment early on when you were playing it and you were like, ‘Wow, this is really working for me?’

 LYNN CULLENS: There were so many.
 The moment when I first created a primitive object in Second Life and realized that I could change this world.
 I wasn’t just playing in it.
 I was creating it.